-The Department of Physics is pleased to announce the Valentino Scholarship, which is equal to the cost of in-state tuition for four years and is awarded to one incoming student per year who plans to major in physics or engineering physics at The Ohio State University.
-This scholarship competition is open to any high school senior applying to Ohio State who has has declared a major of physics or a pre-major of engineering physics.
+The Department of Physics is pleased to announce the Valentino Scholarship, which is an $8,000 per academic year scholarship awarded to one incoming student per year who plans to major in physics or engineering physics at The Ohio State University.
+This scholarship competition is open to any high school senior applying to Ohio State who has declared a major of physics or a pre-major of engineering physics.

 Rules and Regulations

-- The scholarship will pay up to the equivalent of full in-state tuition for a up to a maximum of 4 years, as long as the student continues to make good progress toward a degree in physics or engineering physics.
+- The scholarship is renewable for up to 4 years as long as the student continues to make good progress toward a degree in physics or engineering physics.

 - If the student withdraws from the physics or engineering physics major, or fails to make adequate progress toward a physics or engineering physics degree, the scholarship will be terminated.